 |Number of pages||26|

-1.3 The values stated in inch-pound units are to be regarded as the standard.
-The values in parentheses are for information only.
+1.3 The values stated in SI units are to be regarded as the standard.
+The values given in parentheses (English) are for information purposes only.